-You have to identify what it is that brings you joy and look for ways to incorporate these experiences more often into your life.
+You have to identify what it is that brings you joy, and look for ways to incorporate these experiences more often into your life.
 Additionally, you must choose to be a happy person consciously.

 Quantifying your happiness should be the result of an entirely personal set of metrics.
 Daring to compare your happiness with what produces happiness for someone else is dangerous.
 When it comes to happiness, there is no standard for this metric.
-Yes, there is a standard of living that we might consider, and quality of life but what equates to quality for one person may not be the same for someone else.
+Yes, there is a standard of living that we might consider, and quality of life.
+But, what equates to quality for one person may not be the same for someone else.

 Experts say that it is hard to quantify happiness.
-Unlike diabetes or high blood pressure where you are able to identify a core set of measurable values to assign a diagnosis, happiness is subjective.
+Unlike diabetes or high blood pressure where you are able to show a core set of measurable values to assign a diagnosis, happiness is subjective.

 Physical Health: Some people have biological markers, including neurotransmitters and hormones that indicate happiness.
 People with lower levels of serotonin may be at risk or actively experiencing depression.

-Positivity over Negativity: Happy people are also more likely to avoid negative behaviors and activities than those who are not.
+Positivity over Negativity: Happy people are also more likely to avoid negative behaviors and activities than those who are unhappy.
 They will purposefully surround themselves with happy people and keep those with negative energy out of their circle.

 Freedom of Choices: Happy people often have a unique degree of freedom to make decisions that favor themselves or others in their lives.

-Summary: In summary, happiness is what you determine it to be.
+In summary, happiness is what you decide it to be.
 It is a lifelong commitment that requires a consistent investment of your energy and focus.
 Your satisfaction should not be driven by the things that make other people happy.
 Instead, your happiness should be a product of those things that trigger positive emotions for you.